AutodeskGames/stingray-docs/source/interactive_help/managing_content/localizing/localizing_audio.md

 2. Set the current language.

-	In your Stingray game project, you can set the current language for the Wwise project at any time using either of the following methods:
+	In your {{ProductName}} project, you can set the current language for the Wwise project at any time using either of the following methods:

 	-	**Flow:** Trigger the **Audio > Wwise > Global > Wwise Set Language** Flow node, and send it the name of the language in the *Name* slot.
 	-	**Lua:** Call the `stingray.Wwise.set_language()` function, and pass the name of the language as a parameter.